-Does my dog need a jumper?
+Does my dog need a winter coat?

 Whether or not your pet actually needs a jumper depends entirely on their breed, age, health and lifestyle.
 In the cold months of the year, most pets will find some benefit in wearing a jumper or coat.